30-31 Aug 2025

 The French Riviera T100 takes place in the resort towns of Saint-Raphaël and Fréjus, situated on the glittering Cote d’Azur in the south of France.
 Just a short journey away from Nice, Cannes, Antibes and Saint Tropez – sun, sea and stunning scenery are a given.
 But this is a race location that’s also steeped in sporting history.

-Base Nature in Fréjus, where you’ll find the swim start, transition and run course, is home to the famous Roc d’Azur mountain biking festival.
-And the Corniche d’Or coastal road with it’s sweeping views of the Mediterranean sea and the imposing, yet beautiful, backdrop of the Esterel Massif is an iconic cycling route that should sit firmly at the top of every cyclists ‘ride before you die’ bucket list.
-Race day will present a rare opportunity to experience it with closed roads, too!
+Base Nature in Fréjus is home to the famous Roc d’Azur mountain biking festival.
+And the nearby Corniche d’Or coastal road with it’s sweeping views of the Mediterranean sea and the imposing, yet beautiful, backdrop of the Esterel Massif is an iconic cycling route that should sit firmly at the top of every cyclists ‘ride before you die’ bucket list.
+Give yourself a few days either side of the race to experience it!

 Easy to get to, whether you’re coming from elsewhere in France or travelling from overseas.
 And perfectly timed with the summer holidays so you can bring the whole family along for the ride.
 The French Riviera T100 triathlon is the perfect way to make the most of your summer training hours, then kick back with a relaxing seaside vacation.